Facts and Statistics

 (Source: http://www.phoenixhouse.org/)

-Here are a few sobering statistics on how drinking too much, too often can put a serious damper on your academics:
+Here are a few statistics on how drinking too much, too often can put a serious damper on your academics:

-• According to the Core Institute, an organization that surveys college drinking practices, 300,000 of today's college students will eventually die of alcohol-related causes such as drunk driving accidents, cirrhosis of the liver, various cancers and heart disease.
+• According to the Core Institute, an organization that surveys college drinking practices, 300,000 of today's college students will eventually die of alcohol-related causes such as drunk driving accidents, cirrhosis of the liver, various cancers, and heart disease.

 • 159,000 of today's first-year college students will drop out of school next year for alcohol or other drug-related reasons.